Clinically extremely vulnerable people are now being advised to shield until 31 March 2021 with more people being added to the list.

 - stay at home as much as possible – only go outdoors to exercise or attend health appointments

 - do not go to the shops for food or medicines.
 Shop online or ask others to shop and collect medicines for you - friends and family, local volunteers or NHS Volunteer Responders

 - do not travel unless it is essential

-- keep social distancing - stay at least two metres away from anyone you do not live with or who is not in your support bubble
+- stay at least 2 metres away from anyone you do not live or is not in your bubble

-- wash hands with soap and water for 20 seconds, often and as soon as you get home - use hand sanitiser gel if soap and water is not available
+- use hand sanitiser if soap and water is not available

 What to do if you develop symptoms?